Scottie dog sign

-It was once used as a diagnostic sign in x-rays for lumbar spondylolysis, but it is not commonly in use nowadays because of the advent of more sensitive diagnostic methods such as the CT scan and MRI scan.
-If spondylolysis is present, the pars interarticularis, or the neck of the dog, gives the appearance of a Scottish Terrier with a collar around its neck.
+Scottie dog sign is a radiological sign which refers to the appearance of the lumbar spine in an oblique view X-ray.
+It was once used as a diagnostic sign in X-rays for lumbar spondylolysis, but it is not commonly in use nowadays because of the advent of more sensitive diagnostic methods such as the CT scan and MRI scan.